1981 European Cup final: Summary

 Liverpool had a chance to take the lead before half-time.
-Phil Neal advanced down the right hand side of the pitch and found Dalglish who passed to Graeme Souness, who ran late through the Real defence.
+Phil Neal advanced down the right-hand side of the pitch and found Dalglish, who passed to Graeme Souness, who ran late through the Real defence.
 His subsequent shot was not held by Agustín, but Souness was unable to get to the rebounded ball.
 Real had the first chance of the second half.
-Liverpool's defence had stopped as they thought Cunningham was offside, however he was not and Camacho advanced towards Ray Clemence in the Liverpool goal.
-Clemence came off his line and ran towards the Real midfielder, Camacho attempted to lob the ball over the keeper, but his shot went over the goal.
+Liverpool's defence had stopped as they thought Cunningham was offside; however, he was not and Camacho advanced towards Ray Clemence in the Liverpool goal.
+Clemence came off his line and ran towards the Real midfielder Camacho, who attempted to lob the ball over the keeper, but his shot went over the goal.